COOPERATION WITH THE EU COMMISSION

 INTERNATIONAL PROJECT ACTIVITY

-Projects with a considerable number of EBSN members in their partnership, will be presented in these pages.
+Projects with EBSN members in their partnership are presented in these pages.

 EBSN is also pleased to share its members´ good practice.
 If you are an EBSN member and you would like to share your project with us, do not hesitate to send us a message: firstname.lastname@example.org.